How to fix keyboard connection issues on a remote desktop

 4. Review the remote desktop client settings

 Figure 1.
-The Remote Desktop Connection client with the Local Resources tab open.
+In the Remote Desktop Connection client, the Local Resources tab controls how Windows key combinations are handled in the remote session.

 To get started, open the Remote Desktop Connection client, but do not click the Connect button.
-Instead, click on the Show Options link located in the lower left corner.
-This will cause the Remote Desktop Connection client window to expand, revealing several additional options.
-You will see several tabs displayed just beneath the Remote Desktop Connection client logo.
+Instead, click the Show Options link in the lower-left corner.
+This will expand the Remote Desktop Connection client window and reveal additional options.
 Select the Local Resources tab.

 The Local Resources tab contains a Keyboard section (Figure 1).
-By default, the Remote Desktop Connection client is configured to direct key combinations -- but not all keystrokes -- to the remote machine only when the client is running the remote computer in full-screen mode.
+By default, the client is configured to direct key combinations -- but not all keystrokes -- to the remote machine only when the remote computer is running in full-screen mode.
 You can change this behavior by selecting the On the remote computer option from the keyboard drop-down menu.

 If you are still having problems with the keyboard in your remote desktop session, check the Device Manager to see if the Windows OS is reporting any problems with the keyboard.